passivsystems/protean/README.md

 ### Tutorial

-See the [Tutorial](http://passivsystems.github.io/protean/tutorial.html) for concepts and documentation.
+See the [Tutorial](http://passivsystems.github.io/protean/tutorial.html) for a progressive howto guide.

 ### API Documentation